 – After the loss of 11th September 2001 in New York and the AZF loss of 21st September 2001 in Toulouse in France, reinsurers generally excluded Terrorism coverage from their treaties.
 A market solution therefore became necessary in France.

-In 2005, and following the modification of Article L 126-2 of the Insurance Code which rendered obligatory the coverage of Terrorism risks under all Property Damage policies, the second section of GAREAT was created for the purpose of covering risks below 6 million euros.
+In 2005, as Article L 126-2 of the Insurance Code rendered obligatory the coverage of Terrorism risks, whatever the modus operandi of terrorists including CBNR (chemical, biological, nuclear and radiological) means and cyber-terrorism (if material damages suffered) under all Motor and Property Damage policies, the second section of GAREAT was created for the purpose of covering risks below 6 million euros.

 In 2010, the threshold for the cession of risks to the “Large Risks” sections was increased to 20 million euros.
-As a result, and in order to provide GAREAT reinsurance coverage to those Members who so wished, the “Small and Medium-sized Risks” section was enlarged to embrace risks with sums insured below 20 million euros.
+As a result, and in order to provide GAREAT reinsurance coverage to those Members who so wished, the “Small and Medium-sized Risks” section was enlarged to embrace risks with sums insured from 6 to 20 million euros.

 Cession to the “Large Risks” section remains obligatory for members of the FFA (ex FFSA and GEMA) as well as for companies which wish to benefit from the State’s unlimited coverage.
 The unlimited coverage is global and applies to all Members for several years.
 Its renewal and intervention threshold are negotiated with the Treasury and with the professional bodies concerned in order to reply to market needs.

-Cession to the “Small and Medium-sized Risks” section remain optional.
+Cession to the “Small and Medium-sized Risks” section remains optional.
 Until 2012 each company negotiated – on an individual basis – an unlimited treaty with CCR whose intervention threshold was specific to each company.
-Since 1st January 2013, and upon its Members’ instructions, GAREAT negotiates with CCR (which enjoys an unlimited guarantee from the French State) an unlimited treaty consisting of several groups.
-Each group includes one or several Members who, if necessary, may be grouped together so that the sum of their respective thresholds reaches the minimum threshold required by the French State for the triggering of its unlimited guarantee.
+Since 1st January 2013, as the French State decided a threshold of 20 million euros per cedant, GAREAT negotiates with CCR (which benefits the unlimited guarantee from the French State), upon its Members’ instructions, an unlimited treaty consisting of several groups.
+Each group includes one or several Members who, if necessary, may be grouped together so that the sum of their respective thresholds reaches the minimum required by the French State for the triggering of its unlimited guarantee.